Chance HOLLAND, et

 constant energy expenditure, can cause damage or quality loss to

-the product if not carefully controlled, must be actively managed,
+the product if not carefully controlled, must be actively

-and its benefits are lost upon interruption of a
+managed, and its benefits are lost upon interruption of a

 temperature-controlled supply chain.
 Special packaging can also

-require expensive equipment, consume packaging material, increase
+require expensive equipment, consume packaging material,

-transportation costs, and require active management.
-Despite the
+increase transportation costs, and require active management.

-[0005] The cells that form the aerial surface of most plants (such
+[0005] The cells that form the aerial surface of most plants

-provides varying degrees of protection against water loss,
+which provides varying degrees of protection against water loss,

 oxidation, mechanical damage, photodegradation, and/or biotic